-Professional librarians are available on campus, by phone at 540-441-8400, or by email at firstname.lastname@example.org.
+Professional library assistance is available on campus, by phone at 540-441-8400, or by email at firstname.lastname@example.org.

 In choosing resources for your research paper, the professor has suggested the following resource guidelines:

-Note: If your research requires a score and you are unable to locate one either through an internet source or Interlibrary loan, please contact your professor.
+Note: If your research requires a score and you are unable to locate one either through an internet source or Interlibrary Loan, please contact your professor.